nrubin29/codelm/README.md

 # codelm

-This repository contains five components that together make up the platform used to run the CodeLM programming competition.
+This repository contains six components that together make up the platform used to run the CodeLM programming competition.

 ## Components